fan2/mkdocs/docs/blog/posts/toolchain/mainstream-compiler.md

 - `objdump` - Displays information from object files.

     - The mother of all binary tools.
-    - Can display *all* of the information in an object ﬁle.
+    - Can display *all* of the information in an object file.
     - `-f`/`-a`/`-h`/`-x`: display file/archive/section/all headers.
     - Its most useful function is *disassembling* the binary instructions in the `.text` section.